Karaburun-Sazan Marine Park

-Environment

 Geology

 The Karaburun-Sazan Marine Park is strategically located in the eastern shore of the Strait of Otranto.
 It lies primarily between latitudes 40° and 26° N and longitudes 19° and 18° E. The marine park comprises 125.70 km2 in Vlorë County in southwestern Albania.
 The marine park includes the Karaburun Peninsula with Reza e Kanalit and Sazan Island.
 In terms of geology, the peninsula belongs to the Ceraunian Mountains, which rises steeply along the Albanian Ionian Sea Coast.
 Running towards the Llogara Pass, the mountains gets divided into two mountain chains.
 Reza e Kanalit encompasses the southern portion of the Karaburun Peninsula.
 It is marked by a narrow and steep platform, extending from the peninsula to the Dukat Valley close to Orikum.
 The mountains are about 24 km long and about 4-7 km wide.
 The marine park's mountainous terrain and its geographic features result in the area being of high interest to both visitors and researchers.
 It experiences a mediterranean climate.
 This means that the winters are rainy and dry, and the summers are warm to hot.
 Mean monthly temperature ranges between 8-10 °C (in January) and 24-26 °C (in July).
 Mean annual precipitation ranges between 1000 mm and 1200 mm depending on geographic region and prevailing climate type.

 The relief comprises a number of mountains that rises to an elevation of 800 m above the Adriatic.
 In the west, the mountains in the peninsula falls steeply into the Ionian Sea.
 The most elevated natural points are Maja e Shendelliut at 1499.5 m, Maja Ali Hila at 1318 m, Maja e Ilqes at 733 m, Maja e Flamurit at 826 m and Maja Çadëri at 839 m.
 The Mesokanali, a narrow natural channel, separates the peninsula from the island.
 Sazan is the largest island in the country, having a length of 4.8 km and a width of 2.7 km, with a surface area of 5.7 km2.
 It is surrounded by the Adriatic Sea in the north and the Ionian Sea in the south.

 The peninsula was shaped into its current form over several geological eras with the tectonic merging of Paleozoic schist formations, Mesozoic limestone and marble deposits.
 It is principally made up of carbonic limestone from the Mesozoic period, while the northwest is composed of terrigenous sediment.
 The south is chiefly composed of Pliocene rock formations and a variety of sediments.
 The rocks found in the west of the Sazan Island are primarily Cretaceous rocks.
 The east is essentially composed of limestone rocks, that has been formed during the Burdigalian age.